-Author and documentarian, Blandine Giambiasi explores the links between men and their land.
-Here she gives us a beautiful story about the soul of Taittinger’s premium cuvée Comtes de Champagne.
+For the literary and artistic magazine Octopus, author and documentarian, Blandine Giambiasi – who explores the links between men and their land – gave a beautiful story about the soul of Taittinger’s premium cuvée Comtes de Champagne.

 There are some wines that can only exist thanks to the magic of fairies: good souls, precise gestures, numerous decisions, unique landscapes, plants connecting air and soil, and special subsoils.
 Taittinger’s premium cuvée Comtes de Champagne is one of those wines.
 In 1952, François Taittinger envisioned a Champagne that would embrace all the subtleties of the Côte des Blancs, the region’s finest, five Grands Crus united under a single name.
 A premium bottle illustrating an exceptional vintage.
 The wine was called Comtes de Champagne in homage to Theobald IV, who as a Crusader in the 13th century returned from the Middle East with the ancestor of the Chardonnay grape variety, Champagne’s key component.
 This vintage bears a royal seal.
 Its very name more broadly evokes the great family creating it.

 The story of a superb wine could then flourish, free to see the light of day or not, depending on what a given year inspires.
 Every effort is made during the process to live up to the original vision.
 Until the very end, its guardians can decide to create a new cuvée – or not.
 This freedom and commitment constitute a fundamental hallmark of the Taittingers.
 At the helm of the House of Champagne, they are like Counts, conquerors.
 Quickly and passionately, they embraced the opposite approach to Chardonnay.
 They honor the terroirs by honoring the winemakers.
 For that is where history has its roots: in the land of the great Côte des Blancs.